Apply online now

 Your application can take longer to review if we don’t have all the details we need to assess it.
 We will come back to you to obtain the missing information to progress your application.
 You can help us speed up the process by:

-The information below will help you to prepare your application and gather all the necessary materials for your licence.
+Read the Applying for a packaged liquor licence factsheet for more information as well as information below to help you to prepare your application and gather all the necessary materials for your licence.
 However, if you're ready now...

 Apply online